The facts: Afghanistan

-In addition, Mercy Corps installed an additional 12 off-grid systems for households and businesses in Kabul Province, including a system at a cold storage facility within a fruit market for customer Nowroz Ali.
-His electricity expenses have dropped from $1,000 per month to $480 through the leasing of his solar-powered system, and in three years, he will own the system outright.
+In addition, Mercy Corps installed an additional 12 off-grid systems for households and businesses in Kabul Province, including a system at a cold storage facility within a fruit market.
+That customer's electricity expenses have dropped from $1,000 per month to $480 through the leasing of the solar-powered system, and in three years, the customer will own the system outright.

 We have also developed a solar-powered system training and are providing vocational training centers, which are delivering basic-to-intermediate level skills around solar power.